annotated-types/annotated-types/README.md

 `IsDigit = Predicate(str.isdigit)`.
 Users are encouraged to use methods which can be given special handling, and avoid indirection like `lambda s: s.lower()`.

+Some libraries might have special logic to handle known or understandable predicates, for example by checking for `str.isdigit` and using its presence to both call custom logic to enforce digit-only strings, and customise some generated external schema.

+We do not specify what behaviour should be expected for predicates that raise an exception.
+For example `Annotated[int, Predicate(str.isdigit)]` might silently skip invalid constraints, or statically raise an error; or it might try calling it and then propogate or discard the resulting `TypeError: descriptor 'isdigit' for 'str' objects doesn't apply to a 'int' object` exception.
+We encourage libraries to document the behaviour they choose.

 ## Design & History

 This package was designed at the PyCon 2022 sprints by the maintainers of Pydantic